-After the comment period ends, the MPO reviews all comments it has received and makes appropriate changes to the TIP document.
-This year, the MPO is scheduled to endorse the FFYs 2016-20 TIP on July 30, 2015.
-Once the TIP has been endorsed by the MPO, it is incorporated into the State Transportation Improvement Program (STIP) and sent to the Federal Highway Administration and Federal Transit Administration so that the document may be approved by the federal agencies by September 30, 2015 before the start of FFY 2016.
+After the comment period, the MPO reviewed all of the comments it received and endorsed the FFYs 2016-20 TIP on July 30, 2015.
+The MPO-endorsed TIP will be incorporated into the State Transportation Improvement Program (STIP) and sent to the Federal Highway Administration and Federal Transit Administration so that the document may be approved by the federal agencies by September 30, 2015 before the start of FFY 2016.